Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 required for packaging – including the non-Python bits.
-This introduced an unfortunate bifurcation in the Python world, because other Python tools like pip cannot install conda-packages, yet what conda had done did not easily fit into the standardisation-by-consensus model, especially because many things essential to conda were considered "out of scope" by the wider Python packaging community.
+This introduced an unfortunate bifurcation in the Python world, because other Python tools like pip cannot install conda-packages, yet what conda had done did not easily fit into the standardisation-by-consensus model[^2], especially because many things essential to conda were considered "out of scope" by the wider Python packaging community.

+[^2]: coupled with fears (at least initially) that a single company would "take over" such a critical piece of the ecosystem.

-However, for users and maintainers of packages that are affected by some of the deep-seated [issues](https://pypackaging-native.github.io/) in Python packaging, it provided a much more powerful solution and got adopted widely, though by far not everywhere.
+However, for users and maintainers of packages that are affected by some of the deep-seated [issues](https://pypackaging-native.github.io/) in Python packaging, it provided a much more powerful solution and got adopted widely (especially in scientific computing, though by far not everywhere).
 One key necessity in controlling the interaction of various bits (like ensuring the ABI is kept, or packages are recompiled where necessary), is that each package has to be integrated into the conda world, by creating a "recipe" that